Oldwestern1/Game-Prompt-Roulette/README.md

 Feel free to add things if you would like.
 I am still learning and practicing.
 This is for fun and I am not planning on doing too much.

-I am not affiliated with BGG this is just a side project, sound/audio files are not my own.
+I am not affiliated with BGG in any way, sound/audio files are not my own.
 They are pulled from pixabay